Collagen Crosslinking In San Diego, CA

 Collagen cross-linking (CXL) is a relatively new method of treating keratoconus, an eye disorder in which the normally globe-shaped cornea loses its ability to hold its shape, bulging and becoming conical.
 Collagen cross-linking works by strengthening the corneal tissue to stop it from bulging.
 During this procedure, eye drops containing riboflavin (vitamin B2) are applied to the cornea and activated by ultraviolet light.
 This process strengthens the collagen fibers, or crosslinks, within the cornea.
 This enables these crosslinks to act as corneal anchors, preventing the cornea from further bulging into an irregular shape.
 Several other uses have also been identified for this ocular treatment.

 Originally developed in Germany, it has been used in Europe and in many other parts of the world, successfully for many years.
-In the United States, it is still under clinical trials and awaiting FDA approval.
+In the United States, it was FDA approved in 2016.

 Candidates for CXL